saulocantanhede/tfgreek2/docs/features/gloss.md

 ## Feature description

-English gloss based upon the Berean Interlinear Bible.
+English gloss based upon the Berean Interlinear Bible offering a word-for-word translation of the Greek text, focusing on a direct correspondence between Greek and English words, while also making adjustments for English grammar and punctuation to enhance readability.
+It prioritizez literal accuracy over idiomatic or contextual fluency.

 ## Source description